 Cape Reinga, Northland: Our Northernmost Recommendation

 Cape Reinga is where the Tasman Sea meets the Pacific Ocean; that meeting is just as rough as it is breathtaking.
-You can walk different paths in the national park, photograph the infamous lighthouse, collect some Vitamin D, and be the outdoorsy Kiwi you always wanted to be.
+You can walk different trails, photograph the famous lighthouse, collect some Vitamin D, and be the outdoorsy Kiwi you always wanted to be.

 So to sum it up – Cape Reinga is one of the highlights of the North Island as it gives its visitors plenty of things to do and views to enjoy – so we definitely recommend it!

 Bistra – The Magic of Travelling

 Whilst up North, you might also like to check out: